ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 ---

+# Network Access

+To access you tty2rpi device you can use *ssh, scp* or just any SMB based network tool.

+Keep in mind that if you have used another user than *tty2rpi* while creating your SD card or setting up your OS otherwise, that you have to adjust the file */etc/ksmbd/ksmbd.conf* accordingly.

+---

 # OS updates

 It is always a good idea to keep you OS updated.
 This could be automated as known with Windows, but then you are missing any detail what has been updated and could be reported if anything breaks (unlikely, but possible).
 Updates should be done regularly, but not necessarily every day or week.
 This is an advice, not a must.